ubc-lib-geo/development-of-vancouver-maps/pages/about.md

 With questions concerning the rhetoric constructed to validate government decisions that lead to gentrification (especially around the pursuit of creating “livability” – see Tolfo & Doucet, 2022), maps provide an invaluable primary resource to visualize the changes to city infrastructure, land designation, transportation, etc. to visualize any changes made as a consequence of government policy or historical decisions.
 These maps can therefore show the “various exclusions within the present, which rely on erasure of the past.”
 (Tolfo & Doucet, 2022)

 Inspired by the [Anti-Eviction Mapping Project](https://antievictionmap.com/), this collection intends to provide access to maps freely available through UBC’s Koerner Library, GIS that could be utilized to visually demonstrate the historical gentrification of Vancouver.

+I would like to extend a special thank you to [Vancouver Archives](https://searcharchives.vancouver.ca/) for providing the majority of the images for the maps in this collection, and for extending the rights to reuse these maps in this collection.